Back to Blog

 What Makes Titanium the Preferred Material for Dental Implants?

-Titanium dental implants achieve exceptional success rates due to their unique ability to osseointegrate with jawbone tissue.
-This biocompatible metal forms a permanent bond with bone, creating stable foundations for replacement teeth without triggering immune responses or tissue rejection.
+Titanium dental implants have achieved high clinical success rates, largely due to their ability to osseointegrate with jawbone tissue.
+This biocompatible metal can form a stable bond with bone, creating foundations for replacement teeth with minimal risk of immune responses or tissue rejection.

 The Science Behind Titanium's Biocompatibility